Generic Name: clofarabine (kloe FAR a been)

 What other drugs will affect clofarabine?

-Tell your doctor about all other medications you use, especially blood pressure medications.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with clofarabine, especially blood pressure medication.

 Clofarabine can harm your liver or kidneys.
 This effect is increased when you also use other medicines harmful to the liver or kidneys.
 During your 5-day treatment with clofarabine, you may need to avoid using certain medications.
 Many other drugs (including some over-the-counter medicines) can be harmful to the liver or kidneys, such as: